Spółka z ograniczoną odpowiedzialnością: Capital raising and capital maintenance

-The share capital amounts to at least zl 5,000 (about €1,230).
+The share capital amounts to at least zl 5,000 (about €1,230 - depending on the exchange rate).
 The shares can either be of equal or unequal height, depending on the articles of incorporation.
 If a shareholder can have more than one share, the shares must be equal and indivisible.
 The minimum nominal value of a share amounts to zl 50 (approx. €12.5).
 The Polish legislator has various instruments to ensure the protection of creditors.

 The share capital must be maintained throughout the life of the company.
 It may be reduced only in the manner allowed by law, e.g. through a capital reduction.
 The ban also applies to the hidden distribution of profits.
 A payment from the required share capital covering the company's assets is not possible for the shareholders under any title.

 The shareholders are also prohibited from referring to or from the assets contributed their rightful share interest.
 Claims of the shareholder from a granted loan of the Sp. z o.o. applies as a contribution to the company if the loan was granted within two years before the insolvency of the Sp. z o.o..
 In addition, Article 14 § 4 KSH contains a setoff of maturing share payments.

 The access rights of the shareholders at the company's assets are generally restricted to the distribution of certain portion of the profits.